alexbevi/alexbevi.github.com/_posts/2024-03-08-mongodb-and-load-balancer-support.markdown

 Success!
 It is worth noting though that this configuration works for us locally as we have direct control of the `mongos` processes startup parameters.

-> MongoDB Atlas `mongos`' could not be placed behind a load balancer directly as startup parameter configuration access is not available!
+> If you have a MongoDB Atlas sharded cluster, the `mongos`' cannot manually be placed behind a load balancer as startup parameter configuration access is not available!
 {: .prompt-warning }

 ## Conclusion